The cannabidiol, better known as CBD, is a natural substance derived from the hemp (or cannabis) plant, like THC (tetrahydrocannabinol).

 Choosing the right product

-In case of pain, several formulations are available to you: oils, creams, capsules, or even CBD-based infusions can be considered.
+If you have pain, several formulations are available: oils, creams, capsules, or CBD-based infusions can be considered.

 They may be useful depending on your type of pain.
 I recommend:

-• the fast-acting sublingual oils (in 15 to 30 minutes) for acute pain
+- the fast-acting sublingual oils (within 15 to 30 minutes) for acute pain

-• the extended-release capsules for a slow action in chronic pain
+- the extended-release capsules for slow-acting relief in chronic pain

-• the infusions, with milder effects, for mild pain and a relaxing effect
+- the infusions, with gentler effects, for mild pain and a relaxing effect

 Dosing your CBD correctly

-If CBD is new to you, I advise you to start with a low dosage before gradually increasing according to the manufacturer’s recommendations.
+If CBD is new to you, I advise starting with a low dose before gradually increasing according to the manufacturer’s recommendations.

 If you are on medication, it is essential to discuss it in advance with a healthcare professional.
-Use is also not recommended for pregnant and breastfeeding women due to lack of long-term data.
+Use is also not recommended for pregnant or breastfeeding women due to lack of long-term data.

 Sources and scientific studies